mastermobin/CrazyScientist/README.md

 # CrazyScientist: An award winning game at FUM GameJam for Best Game Design

 This game is a 2D top-down game with an innovative game design.
-In this game, time is stopped as long as player is still.
-Consequently, if you move in any direction, time moves forward and NPCs do their works.
+In this game, time is stopped as long as the player is still.
+Consequently, if the player moves in any direction, time moves forward and NPCs do their works.

 Another interesting point about this game would be its portals.